artursilvano/WordsGame/README.md

-# WordsGame
+# WordGame

-WordsGame is a project developed for the Operating Systems 2 (2024/25) course at ISEC-DEIS, Computer Engineering.
+WordGame is a project developed for the Operating Systems 2 (2024/25) course at ISEC-DEIS, Computer Engineering.
 The objective is to implement a multi-process word identification game, where several players compete by forming valid words from a set of letters that appear on the screen, applying advanced operating system concepts such as inter-process communication, shared memory, and synchronization.

 ## Summary